Originally published: October 2017

 This list is by no means exhaustive.
 Many of the foods mentioned above can be consumed without symptoms after cooking or processing as the responsible allergens become denatured.
 Specific IgE tests help little in making a diagnosis.
 If the symptoms are troublesome a specialist opinion should be sought.

-Dr Dermot Ryan is a recently retired GP.
-He is the immediate past Chairman of the Primary Care Interest Group of the European Academy of Allergy and Clinical Immunology.
+Dr Dermot Ryan is a retired GP.
+He is a former Chairman of the Primary Care Interest Group of the European Academy of Allergy and Clinical Immunology.
 He is an Honorary Clinical Research Fellow at the University of Edinburgh.

 This project was initiated and funded by Teva Respiratory.
 Teva have had no influence over content.
 Topics and content have been selected and written by independent experts.